zaironjacobs/instagram-scraper/README.md

 *Scraping the same profile again will only download new posts, provided that you are inside the same directory when you run the program again.*

-*Scraping too much will get your IP address temporarily restricted by Instagram, this means that you can not view any posts without being logged in.*
+*Scraping too much will get your IP address temporarily restricted by Instagram, this means that you cannot view any posts without being logged in.*

 Options